amirkiaml/Academics/README.md

 ## Undergraduate
-I did my undergraduate in Mathematics and Applications at Amirkabir University of Technology (Tehran Polytechnic).
+I did my undergraduate in **Mathematics and Applications** at *Amirkabir University of Technology (Tehran Polytechnic)* in Iran.
 While my focus and final thesis was on mathematical logics, I had deep exposure to various pure and applied mathematics subjects, mostly in terms of coursework.

 ![Screenshot](math.jpg)